Because its easier to be sustainable if you avoid temptation!

 This is one of those has-it-all accounts that will make you want to paint your walls and sort out your house plant situation as well. @candicemtay lives in Toronto where she keeps a diary of her slow fashion outfits, which are always gorgeous.

-It hasn’t arrived yet, but I recently acquired a sewing machine and am going to learn how to make my own clothes (because it’s obviously the next logical step).
+I recently acquired a sewing machine and am going to learn how to make my own clothes (because it’s obviously the next logical step).
 So I was thrilled to discover @abolajiooo, who is a dab hand with a needle and thread.
 And forget anything that actually looks homemade – see this lovely T-shirt for details.

 READ MORE: I MADE MY OWN SHOES